 Early in this initiative, MCAN and MCCA will bring together “learning teams.”
 Each team will be composed of community college and high school partners, whose campuses will serve as demonstration sites.
 Learning teams will use the updated 2020 Core Principles for Transforming Remediation, which will serve as the framework to design and implement projects that improve academic transitions, described below.

-Learning pairs will be provided with funding over two years, broad design parameters, and access to technical assistance and national experts.
-In return, the pairs will commit to working toward specific improvements that are consistent with the core aims of the initiative and they will engage in knowledge-development work to elevate and share lessons learned through the partnership work.
+The network of learning teams will receive support from MCAN and the MCSS.
+This includes grant funding, broad design parameters, and access to technical assistance and national experts who work on high-impact practices associated with improved academic transitions and gateway course completion.
+In return, teams will commit to working toward specific improvements that are consistent with the core aims of the initiative.
+In addition, teams will engage in knowledge development and the sharing of lessons learned through the partnership.

-While participating partners can design their own approach, each project should be aimed specifically at closing racial equity gaps with respect to increasing access to and success in the gateway math course.
+Each learning team project will focus on closing racial equity gaps with respect to increasing access to, and success in, gateway math courses.
 Project examples include:

-- A 4th year transition course for high school students who are not on track to be college-ready by the end of their junior year that prepares them for gateway college math.
+- A senior-level transition course for high school students who are not yet college-ready at the end of their junior year that prepares them for gateway college math;

-- Placement reform (e.g. GPA, multiple measures) aimed at increasing access to gateway math for more students.
+- Math course placement reform (e.g. grade-point average, multiple measures) aimed at increasing access to gateway math for more students; and

-- Enhancements in pedagogy (active and experiential learning) or student advising (integrated or holistic supports) that accompany structural changes (multiple measures placement, co-req), aimed at increasing gateway course success in math.
+- Enhancements in pedagogy (active and experiential learning) or student advising (integrated or holistic supports) that accompany structural changes (multiple measures placement, co-requisite courses), aimed at increasing gateway course success in math.

 Proposed* timeline is as follows